jobosonchisa/ojuju/fontbakery/fontbakery-report.md

  * U+0313 COMBINING COMMA ABOVE: try adding old-permic
  * U+0315 COMBINING COMMA ABOVE RIGHT: not included in any glyphset definition
  * U+031B COMBINING HORN: not included in any glyphset definition
- * U+0324 COMBINING DIAERESIS BELOW: try adding one of: cherokee, syriac
+ * U+0324 COMBINING DIAERESIS BELOW: try adding one of: syriac, cherokee
  * U+0325 COMBINING RING BELOW: try adding syriac
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
  * U+032D COMBINING CIRCUMFLEX ACCENT BELOW: try adding syriac
  * U+032F COMBINING INVERTED BREVE BELOW: not included in any glyphset definition
- * U+0330 COMBINING TILDE BELOW: try adding one of: cherokee, math, syriac
+ * U+0330 COMBINING TILDE BELOW: try adding one of: syriac, math, cherokee
- * U+0331 COMBINING MACRON BELOW: try adding one of: syriac, gothic, tifinagh, caucasian-albanian, cherokee
+ * U+0331 COMBINING MACRON BELOW: try adding one of: caucasian-albanian, tifinagh, syriac, gothic, cherokee
  * U+0332 COMBINING LOW LINE: not included in any glyphset definition
  * U+0334 COMBINING TILDE OVERLAY: not included in any glyphset definition
  * U+0335 COMBINING SHORT STROKE OVERLAY: not included in any glyphset definition